 Urban Renewal in Eugene

-Urban Renewal or Tax Increment Financing is a tool used by municipalities to finance improvements and redevelop in specific areas of a city by reinvesting the increase in the area’s property taxes.
+Urban Renewal or Tax Increment Financing is a tool used by municipalities to finance improvements and redevelopment in specific areas of a city by reinvesting the increase in the area’s property taxes.
 Eugene has two urban renewal districts: the Downtown Urban Renewal District and the Riverfront Urban Renewal District.
 More information about both districts can be found below.

 What’s Happening with Riverfront Urban Renewal?